Office of the President

-Dr. Tony Aretz is the sixth president of the College of Mount St. Joseph in Cincinnati, Ohio.
-Since joining the Mount in 2008, Dr. Aretz has successfully led the College through historical challenges facing higher education and directed the development of Vision 2020, the College’s strategic plan.
+Dr. Tony Aretz is the sixth president of Mount St. Joseph University in Cincinnati, Ohio.
+Since joining the Mount in 2008, Dr. Aretz has successfully led the University through historical challenges facing higher education and directed the development of Vision 2020, the University’s strategic plan.

 Some of the major accomplishments during this period are the creation of a new core curriculum, the launch of the new Ethical Leadership Development Initiative and the addition of several new academic programs, including the Mount’s second doctorate program and its first fully online program.

 Before assuming his current position, Dr. Aretz served as the academic vice president at Christian Brothers University in Memphis, Tenn.
 Following his arrival at CBU in 2004, Dr. Aretz helped develop CBU’s strategic plan, the Center for Ethical Leadership, and several new graduate and undergraduate programs.